sudosurmrf/auto-grade/README.md

 ### Directions

 Make sure to create your own .env file first.
-The .env must have a PORT, FSA_EMAIL, FSA_PW, GOOGLE_OAUTH=false (change to true if your fsa email signs in with OAUTH from google)
+The .env must have a PORT=5000, FSA_EMAIL, FSA_PW, GOOGLE_OAUTH=false (change to true if your fsa email signs in with OAUTH from google)

 open 2 terminals, cd into server and run: node server.js